ooboqoo/ooboqoo.github.io/wasm/cpp/ansi-c.md

 &p_arr     0x7ffeefbff478
 p_str1     0x7ffeefbff4f0
 &p_str1    0x7ffeefbff490
-p_str2     0x7ffeefbff4f8    arr 里的每个元素占了 8B，一个 int 只占 1B
+p_str2     0x7ffeefbff4f8    arr 里的每个元素(记录地址的指针)占了 8B
 &str1[0]      0x100000f28
 */
 ```

 ### 名词解析

 **Libraries 库** are collections of precompiled object files that can be linked to programs.
-Libraries are usually found in /usr/lib/ in Unix-based systems and end with the extension .a.
+Libraries are usually found in /usr/lib/ in Unix-based systems and end with the extension `.a`.

 **Macros 宏** are similar to variables.
 They are segments of code that are given a name and whenever the name is used in a function it is replaced by the value set in the macro.
 Macros are created in the source code by using the syntax `#define MACRO value`.